Diving in the Banda Islands

 How to Dive Banda

-The Banda Sea is vast, and to experience the widest variety of dive sites in the region, including Ambon, we recommend you hop onto an Indonesian liveaboard.
+The Banda Sea is vast, so to sample the widest variety of diving in the region, including Ambon, we recommend you hop onto an Indonesian liveaboard.

 Got a question?